albecst/albecst/README.md

 While I'm comfortable working independently, **I truly enjoy collaborating with like-minded individuals who share my enthusiasm for working hard and learning together**.
 I firmly believe that teamwork fosters creativity and leads to greater achievements.

-- 💻 I'm sufficiently competent in: Python, C++ (with a focus on Arduino).
+- 💻 I'm sufficiently competent in: Python, Java, C++ (with a focus on Arduino).
-- 🌱 Currently learning: Java.
+- 🌱 Currently learning: 😴😴😴
 - 🌟 Next to learn: HTML, CSS + CSS Frameworks, Basic JavaScript...
-(Web development).
+(Frontend).
 - 🎓 Studying: 1st year of Computer Science at [Universidad Alcalá de Henares].
 - 🔐 Do I have a long-term goal?
 Yes, my goal is to work in a cybersecurity-related role and contribute to making the digital world safer, because I am a cybersecurity lover, constantly exploring the depths of ethical hacking and security.